-The third phase has not started, so there has been no final judgment concluding all three phases of the trial.
-There have been no orders certifying the Phase 1 or Phase 2 interim rulings as final under NRCP 54(b).
-Consequently, there is no appealable order.
-In fact, when certain parties filed memoranda of costs after the first two phases, the district court granted motions to retax because "[t]he award of costs is premature under NRS 18.110 as there is not a final judgment in this matter."
+After the first two phase of trial finished, certain prevailing Defendants filed memoranda of costs.
+But Judge Gonzalez granted motions to retax because "[t]he award of costs is premature under NRS 18.110 as there is not a final judgment in this matter."
 (Ex.
 8.)
-The district court explained that a "[f]inal judgment will be issued following completion of Phase 3 [then] scheduled for a jury trial on June 28, 2021."
+Judge Gonzalez explained that a "[f]inal judgment will be issued following completion of Phase 3 [then] scheduled for a jury trial on June 28, 2021."
 (Id.).
-The district court and the parties have always contemplated that a final judgment will be entered after Phase 3 which will merge the district court's rulings from all prior phases.
-Without a final judgment, or NRCP 54(b) certification, this Court lacks jurisdiction over this appeal and it should be dismissed or stayed.
+Thus, the Court and the parties have always contemplated that a single final judgment will be entered after Phase 3 which will merge the district court's rulings from all prior phases.